cyberlaboratories/cyberhubs/README.md

 # Cyberhubs

-*Cyberhubs* is an implementation of a JupyterHub server with application specific and customizable _hubs_ instances for multiple users that sign up with github authentication.
+*Cyberhubs* is an implementation of a JupyterHub server with application specific and customizable _application hubs_ for multiple users that sign up with github authentication.
 Cyberhubs consist of two parts

 * a multiuser launcher that orchestrates administration of multiple users, and
 * a family of application docker _hubs_ (singleuser), each of which presents a data analytics capability targeting a particular user group or application usecase.
 These hubs can be combined.